-Because our REIT qualification requires us to distribute at least 90% of our taxable income, we regularly access the debt markets to raise the funds necessary to finance acquisitions, develop and redevelop properties, and refinance maturing debt.
+Because Simon Property's REIT qualification requires it to distribute at least 90% of its taxable income, we regularly access the debt markets to raise the funds necessary to finance acquisitions, develop and redevelop properties, and refinance maturing debt.
 We must comply with the covenants contained in our financing agreements that limit our ratio of debt to total assets or market value, as defined.
-For example, the Operating Partnership's line of credit and the indentures for the Operating Partnership's debt securities contain covenants that restrict the total amount of debt of the Operating Partnership to 65%, or 60% in relation to certain debt, of total assets, as defined under the related arrangement, and secured debt to 50% of total assets.
+For example, our lines of credit and the indentures for our debt securities contain covenants that restrict the total amount of debt to 65%, or 60% in relation to certain debt, of total assets, as defined under the related arrangement, and secured debt to 50% of total assets.
 In addition, these agreements contain other covenants requiring compliance with financial ratios.
-Furthermore, the amount of debt that we may incur is limited as a practical matter by our desire to maintain acceptable ratings for our equity securities and the debt securities of the Operating Partnership.
-We strive to maintain investment grade ratings at all times, but we cannot assure you that we will be able to do so in the future.
+Furthermore, the amount of debt that we may incur is limited as a practical matter by our desire to maintain acceptable ratings for Simon Property's equity securities and our debt securities.
+We strive to maintain investment grade ratings on our debt securities at all times, but we cannot assure you that we will be able to do so.

-If our Board of Directors determines to seek additional capital, we may also raise such capital by offering equity or debt securities, creating joint ventures with existing ownership interests in properties, retaining cash flows or a combination of these methods.
-If the Board of Directors determines to raise additional equity capital, it may, without stockholder approval, issue additional shares of common stock or other capital stock.
-The Board of Directors may issue a number of shares up to the amount of our authorized capital in any manner and on such terms and for such consideration as it deems appropriate.
-Such securities may be senior to the outstanding classes of common stock.
-Such securities also may include additional classes of preferred stock, which may be convertible into common stock.
-Existing stockholders have no preemptive right to purchase shares in any subsequent offering of our securities.
-Any such offering could dilute a stockholder's investment in us.
+We may raise additional capital by issuing units of limited partnership interests, or units, or debt securities, creating joint ventures with existing ownership interests in properties, retaining cash flows or a combination of these methods.
+If Simon Property's Board of Directors determines to raise additional equity capital at the Operating Partnership level, we may, without limited partner approval, issue additional units or other equity interests in us.
+We may issue units in any manner and on such terms and for such consideration as we deem appropriate.
+This may include issuing units in exchange for property.
+We may issue preferred units that could be senior to our units and may be convertible into units.
+Existing holders of units have no preemptive right to purchase units in any subsequent offerings.
+Any such offering could dilute a limited partner's investment in us.

-We expect most future borrowings would be made through the Operating Partnership or its subsidiaries.
-We might, however, incur borrowings that would be reloaned to the Operating Partnership.
-Borrowings may be in the form of bank borrowings, publicly and privately placed debt instruments, or purchase money obligations to the sellers of properties.
+We expect most future borrowings would be made in the form of bank borrowings, publicly and privately placed debt instruments, or purchase money obligations to the sellers of properties.
 Any such indebtedness may be secured or unsecured.
-Any such indebtedness may also have full or limited recourse to the borrower or cross-collateralized with other debt, or may be fully or partially guaranteed by the Operating Partnership.
-Although we may borrow to fund the payment of dividends, we currently have no expectation that we will regularly be required to do so.
+Any such indebtedness may also have full or limited recourse to the borrower or cross-collateralized with other debt, or may be fully or partially guaranteed by us.
+Although we may borrow to fund the payment of distributions, we currently have no expectation that we will regularly be required to do so.

-On October 5, 2011, the Operating Partnership entered into a new unsecured revolving credit facility, or Credit Facility, providing an initial borrowing capacity of \$4.0 billion, which can be increased at our option to \$5.0 billion during its term.
+On October 5, 2011, we entered into a new unsecured revolving credit facility, or Credit Facility, providing an initial borrowing capacity of \$4.0 billion, which can be increased at our option to \$5.0 billion during its term.
 The Credit Facility will initially mature on October 30, 2015 and can be extended for an additional year at our sole option.
 The Credit Facility replaced a \$3.9 billion unsecured revolving credit facility.
-We issue debt securities through the Operating Partnership, but we may issue our debt securities which may be convertible into capital stock or be accompanied by warrants to purchase capital stock.
+We may issue debt securities which may be convertible into units, preferred units or be accompanied by warrants to purchase equity interests or be exchangeable for stock of Simon Property.
 We also may sell or securitize our lease receivables.
 The proceeds from any borrowings or financings may be used for one or more of the following:

 - financing acquisitions;

-- · developing or redeveloping properties;
+- developing or redeveloping properties;

 - refinancing existing indebtedness;

-- working capital or capital improvements; or
+- · working capital or capital improvements; or

-- meeting the taxable income distribution requirements applicable to REITs, if we have taxable income without the receipt of cash sufficient to enable us to meet such distribution requirements.
+- assisting Simon Property to meet the income distribution requirements applicable to REITs.